awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-configuration-changes.md

 + Changing the automated snapshot hour
 + Enabling Auto\-Tune or disabling it without rolling back its changes
 + If your domain has dedicated master nodes, changing data node or UltraWarm node count
++ Enabling or disabling the publication of error logs, audit logs, or slow logs to CloudWatch

 There are some exceptions depending on your service software version\.
 If you want to be absolutely sure that a change will not cause a blue/green deployment, [perform a dry run](#dryrun) before updating your domain\.